buildspace/buildspace-projects/Solana_Core/en/Core_5/Lesson_5_5_Build_with_Anchor_PDAs.md

 #### 🚢 Ship challenge
 Now it’s your turn to build something independently.
 Because we're starting with very simple programs, yours will look almost identical to what we just created.
 It's useful to try and get to the point where you can write it from scratch without referencing prior code, so try not to copy and paste here.

-1. Write a new program that initializes a `counter` account and set the `count` field using the an instruction data argument passed into the instruction
+1. Write a new program that initializes a `counter` account and set the `count` field using the instruction data argument passed into the instruction
 2. Implement `initialize`, `increment` and `decrement` instructions
-3. Following what we did in the demo, write testes for each instruction
+3. Following what we did in the demo, write tests for each instruction
 4. Use `anchor deploy` to deploy your program.
 If you’re up for it, write a script like we’ve done previously to send transactions to your newly deployed program, then use Solana Explorer to look at the program logs.

 As always, get creative with these challenges and take them beyond the basic instructions if you want - and have fun!